xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-57.md

 ## Offline activating Katalon Studio

-You need a license key to offline activate Katalon Studio which can be used in the Internet-closed environments.
+You need a license key to offline activate Katalon Studio when there's no Internet.
 A Katalon account is required for generating a license key.
+In Katalon Studio Activation pop-up window, click **Offline Activation**:

-1. Generate a license key: To generate a license key in Katalon Analytics, access your organization , navigate to the **License Keys** tab, insert a **Machine ID** which can be taken from Katalon Studio, then click **Create**.
+1. Generate a license key: To generate a license key in Katalon Analytics, access your organization, navigate to the **License Keys** tab, insert a **Machine ID**, then click **Create**.

-> Notes: Machine ID is granted for each computer installing Katalon Studio.
+> Notes: **Machine ID** is granted for each computer installing Katalon Studio.
+In Katalon Studio Activation pop-up window, click **Offline Activation**, you can view and copy your machine ID.

-2. Use a license key: To use a license key, click the **Download** button, the license key will be downloaded as a `license.lic` file.
+2. Locate the generated license key: To use a license key, click the **Download** button, the license key will be downloaded as a `license.lic` file.
+Then click **Choose file** in **Product Offline Activation** to locate the downloaded license key file.

+3. Click **Activate**.